ibm-cloud-docs/AnalyticsEngine/example-of-customizations.md

 Anaconda3 environments are installed on all nodes of `AE 1.2` clusters.

-For more information, see [Installing additional libraries](/docs/services/AnalyticsEngine?topic=AnalyticsEngine-install-additional-libs).
+For more information, see [Installing additional libraries](/docs/services/AnalyticsEngine?topic=AnalyticsEngine-install-additional-libs){: new_window}.

 ### Python 3
 {: #python-3-packages}